Updated 17 November 2010***Be sure you ask at immigrations about your visa as rules and fees seem to change often. ***

 2. While you're waiting, go to INTERPOL Steps can be found here.

 4. Pick up your visa, bring copies of your passport and 2 passport photos.
 Call ahead and ask how much the visa will be.
-(It's usually about 80 to 100 usd).
 You'll also need a carne sized photo when you pick up the visa.

 5. Then, follow the steps to get your carne de extranjeria.